darkwaterfoundation/docs/escape.md

 # ESCAPE

-Welcome to the documentation site.
-This will, hopefully, enable you to get up and running with our boards,
+The ESCAPE board is used to drive up to 6 Servos and 6 ESC powered motors.